onflow/flow-go/state/protocol/protocol_state/Readme.md

 $P_0, P_1, \ldots, P_j$.
 Formally, we write $\mathcal{P} = P0 \otimes P1 \otimes \ldots \otimes Pj$, where $'\otimes'$ denotes the product state.
 We
 loosely associate each $P_0, P_1,\ldots$ with one specific key-value entry in the store.
-Correspondingly, we have conceptually independent state machines $S_0, S_1,\ldots$ operating each on their own respective sub-state $P_0, P_1, \ldots$.
-A one-to-one correspondence between kv-entry and state machine should be the default, but is not strictly required.
-However, the strong requirement is that no entry is operated on my more than one state machine.
+Correspondingly, we have conceptually independent state machines $S_0, S_1,\ldots$ operating each on their own respective sub-state $P_0, P_1, \ldots$ A one-to-one correspondence between key-value-pair and state machine should be the default, but is not strictly required.
+However, the strong requirement is that no key-value-pair is operated on my more than one state machine.

 Formally we write: